Asleep in the Bread Aisle

-Asleep in the Bread Aisle is the debut studio album by American hip hop recording artist Asher Roth.
+Asleep in the Bread Aisle is the debut studio album by American rapper Asher Roth.
 It was released on April 20, 2009, by SRC Records, Schoolboy Records and Universal Motown Records.
 The production on the album was largely contributed by Oren Yoel, while the album features guest appearances from CeeLo Green, Busta Rhymes, Keri Hilson, Jazze Pha, pop duo Chester French, and the hip hop group New Kingdom.

 The album received a mixed response from critics, with reviews divided by Yoel's production clashing with Roth's delivery of hip hop party clichés.
 Asleep in the Bread Aisle debuted at number 5 on the US Billboard 200, while it was supported by all 4 singles; "I Love College", "Lark on My Go-Kart", "Be by Myself" and "She Don't Wanna Man".

 Background

 On Asleep in the Bread Aisle was known for the contributions from its producers, such as Don Cannon, along with newcomer Oren Yoel, who crafted the bulk of the album's beats.
 The album features guest appearances from Cee-Lo Green, Jazze Pha, Keri Hilson, Busta Rhymes, pop duo Chester French, and hip hop group New Kingdom from Los Angeles.
 During the recording sessions, Jazze Pha was at the downstairs recording in the same studio, and then he went upstairs to check things out, which ended up providing some vocals for the track, titled "Bad Day".

 The album carries a PA label but there is no actual Parental Advisory sticker on the album cover.
 Instead, the PA warning is hand-drawn over the cover like the rest of the text.